Release History

 Django-Music-Publisher was originally released in July 2018, and for the rest of 2018, development was very rapid, with major improvements being released in August, September and November.

-From January 2019 to January 2022, major versions were released twice per year.
+From January 2019 to January 2022, major versions were released twice per year, then only once per year.

 Minor versions, with bug fixes and security updates, are released when required.
 They are not mentioned in this document.